-Moto Z3 Play with Snapdragon 636 SoC, Moto Mods support launched: Specifications, features
+Moto Z3 Play with Snapdragon 636 processor launched: Price and specifications

 Under the hood, there is a Snapdragon 636 processor coupled with 4GB RAM and 32GB of internal storage, and a 3000mAh battery.
 It runs on Android 8.0 Oreo out-of-the-box.
 The company claims the Moto Z3 Play is the first smartphone in the market with deep Google Lens integration.
 On the camera front, the Moto Z3 Play comes with a dual-camera setup, comprising a 12MP primary and a 5MP secondary snapper.
 On the front, there is an 8MP selfie snapper.

 Perhaps the highlight of the Moto Z3 Play is the support for Moto Mods, like any previous-generation Moto Z smartphone.
 This time though, Motorola has thrown in the company’s first-party battery pack.
 Dubbed the Power Pack, it adds an extra 2000mAh juice to the phone’s overall battery capacity.
 Motorola Moto Z3 Play will compete with the likes of Honor 10, Vivo X21, and OnePlus 6.
 The latter three smartphones are already available in the Indian market.

 For all the latest Technology News, download Indian Express App